The ABCDEFG of Little Strings: -type Triality

-{The partition function for 5d ADE type quiver gauge theories compactified on a circle was computed in \cite{Nekrasov:2013xda}, lifting the 4d computation from \cite{Nekrasov:2012xe}.
-For the simply laced quivers all nodes in the quiver designate simple roots that are on an equal footing.
+The partition function for 5d ADE type quiver gauge theories compactified on a circle was computed in \cite{Nekrasov:2012xe}.
+For the simply-laced quivers all nodes in the quiver designate simple roots that are on an equal footing.
 However, if the quiver is given by a non simply-laced Lie algebra $\fg$, the nodes label either short or long roots of $\fg$.
-In \cite{Kimura:2017hez}, the partition function for quivers that are not of finite-type Dynkin diagrams is computed by using equivariant localization.
-Such quivers are called fractional, and quivers of non-simply laced type fall into this category (see also \cite{Dey:2016qqp}).
+In \cite{Kimura:2017hez}, the partition function for quivers that have an arbitrary lacing number is computed using equivariant localization.
+Such quivers are called fractional, and non simply-laced Dynkin diagrams fall into this category.
 An integer $r_{a}$ is assigned to each node $a$ to distinguish its relative length squared from the other nodes'.
 In particular, the partition function will reduce to the simply-laced case when all $r_{a}$'s are equal to one.
-It was argued that the action of only one of the rotation generators is modified to account for the contribution of a given node $a$: }
+There, it was argued that the action of only one of the rotation generators is modified to account for the contribution of a given node $a$: